Delta Express: Livery

-Delta Express promoted the Cartoon Network animated television series The Powerpuff Girls by having a Boeing 737-200 painted with a special livery featuring the characters Blossom, Bubbles, and Buttercup on the exterior.
-The plane's inaugural flight was held at Logan International Airport in Boston, Massachusetts, on July 17, 2000.
+Delta Express promoted the Cartoon Network animated television series The Powerpuff Girls by having a Boeing 737-200 (N310DA) painted with a special livery featuring the characters Blossom, Bubbles, and Buttercup on the exterior.
+The plane's inaugural flight was held at Logan International Airport in Boston, Massachusetts, on July 17, 2000, flying to Tampa International Airport in Tampa, Florida, as Flight 2511.
 In 2002 the aircraft was repainted with a different Powerpuff Girls theme to promote The Powerpuff Girls Movie.